 On June 30, 2018, we implemented a restructuring initiative resulting in the removal of Non-Alcohol Docetaxel Injection from our product portfolio.
-Sales for the product will cease entirely at the end of third quarter 2018.
-We have determined the carrying amount of the asset to no longer be recoverable, resulting in a pre-tax, non-cash asset impairment charge of \$2.7 million during the six months ended June 30, 2018.
+Sales for the product ceased entirely at the end of third quarter 2018.
+We have determined the carrying amount of the asset to no longer be recoverable, resulting in a pre-tax, non-cash asset impairment charge of \$2.7 million during the nine months ended September 30, 2018.